-- c.
-Certifying Public Expenditures (select one): - No. State or local government agencies do not certify expenditures for waiver services. - Ves.
-State or local government agencies directly expend funds for part or all of the cost of waiver services and certify their State government expenditures (CPE) in lieu of billing that amount to Medicaid.
+c.
+Certifying Public Expenditures (select one):

+No. state or local government agencies do not certify expenditures for waiver services.

+Yes. state or local government agencies directly expend funds for part or all of the cost of waiver services and certify their state government expenditures (CPE) in lieu of billing that amount to Medicaid.